14 Tips For Handling Lash Clients When You Get Sick

 Posted on July 13 2018

-Whether it’s allergy or flu season, we’re all susceptible to illness.
-But odds are, you are your business.
+Whether it’s allergy or flu season, we’re all susceptible to illness — and in these unprecedented times, it's more likely than ever.
+But odds are as a lash artist, you are your business.
 So how should we deal with our clientele when sick, all while taking care of ourselves so we get back to full health?

 Keep reading for our tips!

 Communicating with Your Clients